PalomboDev/techdegree-project-4/README.md

  Expectations I Exceeded:
   - Added the ability to type letters intead of clicking them
   - Personalized the page to my own liking
+  - Added a utils.js to make simple tasks more efficient